-Kazbar Systems was engaged to specify, supply equipment and acoustic treatment as well as handle the complete install for Toolroom Records new facilities.
+Kazbar Systems Commercial Audio specifies, supplies and installs pro audio equipment and acoustic treatment for Toolroom Records new facilities.

 Toolroom Records, one of the largest independent music labels in the world has been working with Kazbar Systems since co-founder and DJ Mark Knight was recommended to us 4 years ago by producer/engineer James Reynolds.

 They have recently moved their operations to a new office suite in Madistone, Kent along with their studios and boardroom.
 This kind of move is never easy so to help smooth the process, Toolroom Records employed Kazbar Systems to help speck their new facilities, move existing equipment and help with acoustic treatment in the new studio rooms.

 The boardroom needed a discreet and functional sound system along with visuals and communications including a Skype connection.